-In the countryside south of Royan, on the road to Bordeaux, barely 5 km from Mortagne and the banks of the Gironde estuary, you cross several rural towns including the rather discreet one of Brie-sous-Mortagne.
+In the countryside south of Royan, on the road to Bordeaux, barely 5 km from Mortagne and from the banks of the Gironde estuary, we pass through several rural towns including the rather discreet one of Brie-sous-Mortagne.

 Discover the slopes of the Gironde by bike